Skip to Content

 Just a bit further up the road, Cairngorm Mountain sits high among the hills, where you can ski and snowshoe numerous trails.
 Keep an eye out for ptarmigans in their snow-white winter plumage blending into the snowy hills, a rare and thrilling sight.

-Aviemore hosts dog sledding activities in wintertime, and after a day full of adventure, you can pop over to the Cairngorm hotel for a warm beverage by the fire whilst listening to live Scottish music.
+Aviemore hosts dog sledding activities in wintertime, and after a day full of adventure, you can pop over to the Cairngorm Hotel for a warm beverage by the fire whilst listening to live Scottish music.

 Don’t miss the fresh fish and game dishes at The Old Bridge Inn or the Winking Owl, and have a taste of Asher’s Bakery’s meat pies or sausage rolls.